LEVERAGING OSINT TO EXPLORE ORGANIZED CRIME ACTIVITY IN PRISON

 To get a better sense of the PCC’s prison activities and possible breaches in security, investigators identified a prison-related online communication channels using Digital Clues’ ProFoundTM platform.
 Investigators collected its content and flagged certain members of interest for further analysis.

 Content collected from these channels was then analyzed using ProFoundTM mass data analysis capabilities.
 Due to the size of the data set collected, a tailored keyword dictionary was activated, and allowed prompt textual filtering to identify themes and patterns.
 Investigators deciphered terminology used in communications to indicate contraband requests by inmates and compiled a list of the results.
-This intelligence was then used to recognize and monitor conversations referring to contraband, smuggling tactics and ultimately pinpoint the smuggler involved in PCC contraband operations.
+This intelligence was then used to recognize conversations referring to contraband, smuggling tactics and ultimately pinpoint the smuggler involved in PCC contraband operations.

 In parallel, investigators began mapping out connections between three top incarcerated PCC members and their possible communication channels with outside collaborators.
 A dedicated crawler was created using the platform’s Robot StudioTM.
 Lists containing the compiled information of all the connections to each of the PCC members were created.
 The lists were subsequently intersected and visualized to establish mutual links and identify persons of interest potentially on PCCs ranks and payroll.